WaiLynnZaw/CastingAgency/frontend/README.md

+# Casting Agency React Application

+This application is based on the [Auth0 Sample React app.](https://github.com/auth0-samples/auth0-react-samples/tree/master/Sample-01)

 ## Project setup

-Use `yarn` to install the project dependencies:
+From `frontend` folder, use `yarn` to install the project dependencies:

 ```bash
 yarn install